 Lyophilized PMSG although stable at room temperature for 3 weeks, should be stored between 2-8ºC.
 Once reconstituted it is recommended to aliquot and store at -70ºC for long term use.

-Below you will find links to our Mouse Superovulation Protocol, our Protocol for Inducing Ovulation in Xenopus laevis, and other relevant links:
+Below you will find our protocols and other relevant links: